Our story

 Establishing Dowlais

 Dowlais Group plc lists on the London Stock Exchange.
-The Group comprises GKN Automotive, GKN Powder Metallurgy and GKN Hydrogen.
+The Group comprises GKN Automotive and GKN Powder Metallurgy.